Jaitowerr/A-Maze-ing/README.md

+*This project has been created as part of the 42 curriculum by jopajuel y aitorres*

 # A-Maze-ing
 tu propio generador de laberintos y muestra su resultado!

-oetry init → crea pyproject.toml
-poetry lock → poetry.lock basado en lo que tienes en pyproject.toml. poetry show → ver dependencias poetry add X → añadir una dependencia poetry install → instalar todo poetry check → comprobar configuración poetry remove nombre_del_paquete → Para desinstalar dependencias

-*This project has been created as part of the 42 curriculum by jopajuelo y aitorres*

 ## Description